emilyhorsman/bikeblog/content/posts/new-bike-day-charmed-by-this-brompton/index.md

 {{< image src="R0007762-16x9.jpg" alt="A close-up of the mainframe and drivetrain of a Brompton." >}}

+Aside: this [article on the difference wheel size makes](https://www.starlingcycles.com/what-difference-does-wheel-size-really-make) by Starling Cycles blew my mind.

 Gus approves of the goofy bike.

 {{< image src="DSCF0633.jpg" alt="A buff tabby cat behind the 16 inch Brompton wheel sniffing the tire valve." >}}